JumingXiong/Access-HuggingFace/README.md

-# User-level CA Bundle Setup for Downloading Models and Datasets from Hugging Face
+# User-level CA Bundle Setup for Downloading from Hugging Face

 ## Purpose

-Set up a user-level CA bundle so `curl`, Python, and Hugging Face tools can download models and datasets from Hugging Face.
+Set up a user-level CA bundle so Hugging Face files can be downloaded without `sudo`.

 ---

-## 1. Export the certificate chain
+## Step 1: Export the Hugging Face certificate chain

+Copy and paste:

 ```bash
 echo | openssl s_client \